hpatnadeeshan/MS-2/README.md

     ![Game page- Mobile view](./assets/responsiveness/mobile-game.jpg)

-3. Info Page: The info page includes how to play game and other instructions need to play the game.
+3. Info Page: The info page includes how to play the game and other instructions needed to play the game.

     Desktop view